Protect your ONTAP cluster data using BlueXP backup and recovery

 • FlexGroup volumes (requires ONTAP 9.12.1 or later)

-See the sections on Backup and Restore Limitations for additional requirements and limitations.
+See the sections on Backup and Restore limitations for additional requirements and limitations.

 Cost

 There are two types of costs associated with using BlueXP backup and recovery with ONTAP systems: resource charges and service charges.
+Both of these charges are for the backup to object portion of the service.

 Resource charges